 If you have been injured in a weather-related car accident in New Jersey

 I invite you to contact us.
-The Law Offices of Joseph Lombardo has been representing clients in personal injury matters in Southern New Jersey for over 20 years.
+Lombardo Law Group, LLC has been representing clients in personal injury matters in Southern New Jersey for over 20 years.
 We have offices conveniently located in Hammonton, NJ and Atlantic City, NJ.
 If you have been injured, there are certain time deadlines for seeing a doctor and filing a claim that you must follow.
 It is important that you contact an attorney as soon after you have been injured or you begin to show symptoms of a serious health issue.
 If you are seeking an Atlantic City or Hammonton, NJ lawyer, contact us today for a free, initial consultation.